 - Invest in other portable materials such as an ink holder or a rectangular box to keep your pens flat.

 Ay Oh Whey Oh, Ay Oh Whey Oh: Write like an Egyptian

 Creative writing includes both fiction and non-fiction, and so here is where things get tricky.
 I chose the word ‘fiction’ in the title of this post as a catchy, near-rhyme, but feel free to do whatever kind of creative writing you wish to write.

 In truth these categorisations are a modern concept.
-Ancient Egyptians would certainly not have thought about literature in the same way, not to mention the different cultural and religious perspectives.
+Ancient Egyptians would certainly not have thought about literature in the same way we do today.

 So I’m giving you licence to do whatever you want.
-Write an autobiography or tomb inscription about a fictional king, or write a poem based on a factual, personal experience of the time you went on an overcrowded Nile-cruise with insufferable family members.
+Write an autobiography or tomb inscription about a fictional king, or write a poem based on the time you went on an overcrowded Nile-cruise with insufferable family members.

 Common things to write about included: present and past pharaohs, important officials, ‘the gods,’ the afterlife, prophesies, magic, ‘good and evil’ and popular stories inspired by everyday life and relationships.

 Want to read some famous Ancient Egyptian works?
 The Story of Sinuhe, The Eloquent Peasant and the Tale of the Shipwrecked Sailor are good places to start.